-This is the first in a series on how to get your life back on track and achieve your goals.
+This is a series on how to get your life back on track and achieve your goals.

 I was recently asked to speak to the Kennesaw Business Association.
 The current president set a unique theme for the year.
 It is something very few of us do unless we are forced to do so.
 His theme: Reimagine your business.

 This got me thinking.

 I started to recall the times I was forced to do this reimagining.
 It was never pleasant, but it always turned out for the better.
 In fact, I am at one of those points now, and I’m scared, almost frozen.